Anup-SoftwareDev/FinalProjReadMe/README.md

 - Second to get the App working for a Member User,
 - Third to get it working for an Organiser User,
 - Forth to get it working fo the Admin User,
-- Fifth do a Final Deployment.
+- Fifth to do a Final Deployment.